philipjlin/CookbookGrails/readme.md

 ## Technologies
 Project was developed in Groovy using the Grails framework.

-Spring security framework used for authentication and authorization.
+Spring security framework used for authentication/authorization operations.

 ## High Level Components